 How to Manage Your Relationship

-- 1Confirm your relationship status.Is one of you only interested in a one-time fling, or are you both interested in a long-term relationship?
+- 1Is one of you only interested in a one-time fling, or are you both interested in a long-term relationship?
 Are either of you involved with someone else?
 Misunderstood intentions in this type of situation can have serious consequences, especially if after a few dates with you, your boss starts flirting with the new secretary.
 What would you do?
 Have a serious discussion about your intentions before you move any further.
-Make a rule together that while at work you are employee and boss instead of boyfriend and girlfriend.Advertisement
+Make a rule together that while at work you are employee and boss instead of boyfriend and girlfriend.Confirm your relationship status.Advertisement

-- 2Plan ahead for a breakup.Of course, no one wants to think about the possibility that they might break up.
+- 2Of course, no one wants to think about the possibility that they might break up.
 It's always a possibility, and one that you should both be prepared for.
 Draw up an agreement or create a backup plan on what you will do if you break up.
 Will one of you resign?
 Can you promise not to let emotions get in the way of future treatment at work?
 This is extra important for the boss.
 If the relationship fizzles, the jilted lover can claim an abuse of power or even sexual harassment.
-The last thing your boss needs is a lawsuit, so think it over carefully before moving forward.Advertisement
+The last thing your boss needs is a lawsuit, so think it over carefully before moving forward.Plan ahead for a breakup.Advertisement

 - 3Decide whether or not to reveal your relationship at work.

 - 4It can be difficult to maintain a professional attitude in your workplace after getting involved in a love relationship with your boss, especially when you're spending so much time together at work.
 Touching each other at work should be completely off-limits.
 Avoid light touches, kissing, hand-holding, hugging and other physical contact while at work, and especially if other coworkers are around.
 This can make the other employees uncomfortable.
 Love and lust can cloud your mind, but if you're trying to keep a professional image, avoid any distracting and flirtatious behavior at the workplace.Control your urges.